Funding Opportunities

 Deadline: dependent upon proposal Value: dependent upon proposal The German Federal Ministry of Education and Research (BMBF) supports the networking of research and education with partners around the world.
 Funding is provided for the expansion of international contacts and networks.
 Synergies between the various activities of the participating actors from science, industry, and politics are used to achieve the greatest possible impact.
 The project must take into account country-specific priorities and must be related to the Ministry’s framework programmes and European funding programmes.
 Funding is provided within the framework of separate calls for proposals. |

-Deadline: dependent upon proposal Value: dependent upon proposal The German Federal Ministry of Education and Research (BMBF) funds individual and collaborative projects from a broad range of topics on the basis of the framework program "Self-determined and secure in the digital world" that deal with at least one of the following areas:
+Deadline: dependent upon funding call Value: dependent upon fudning call The German Federal Ministry of Education and Research (BMBF) funds individual and collaborative projects from a broad range of topics in the frame of communication systems and IT-Security.
+The thematic funding priorities are published on an ad hoc basis and in separate funding calls.
+Communication Systems and IT-Security Calls Website (DE) |

 DIGITALIZATION FUNDING LINE │ STMWI